OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 It also gives you better visibility into your CI/CD pipeline, and it can help you improve the communication of your releases.

-NOTE: This release of our plugin does not support Jenkins Pipelines, but it is on our radar.
+NOTE: This release of the plugin does not support Jenkins Pipelines, but it is on our radar.

 [Learn more](https://octopus.com/blog/octopus-jenkins-plugin)